 Information engineering provides exciting and diverse career opportunities that encompass the development and evolution of information systems.
-Our graduates address the following challenging issues: how to provide doctors and nurses with timely access to electronic patient data wherever is needed, how to design information systems that run the business of online stores such as music download sites and bookstores, how to reduce large volumes of data into information that is useful to the decision-making processes of government officials, and how to take advantage of information technology to plan, coordinate and support disaster recovery and relief efforts
+Our graduates address the following challenging issues: how to provide doctors and nurses with timely access to electronic patient data wherever is needed, how to design information systems that run the business of online stores such as music download sites and bookstores, how to reduce large volumes of data into information that is useful to the decision-making processes of government officials, and how to take advantage of information technology to plan, coordinate and support disaster recovery and relief efforts organization's structure (FDD), activities, behaviours and information flows (DFDs, decision tables and trees, network diagrams, etc); model acquisition (data repositories), verification and validation.
+Methods such as SADT, RAD and prototyping will be covered.
+Students will acquire a working knowledge of various frameworks for analysis (e.g., information technology categories, system and application classifications, decision types, data vs information).
+Throughout the course, emphasis is placed on the importance of systems thinking and organizational culture in the analysis and design process.
+In the laboratory, students will use a CASE-based computer program (Visible Analyst) for the analysis and design of information systems for selected organizations.
+Students will be asked to work in teams to create a web-based information site and to document and present their development progress through the use of a structured project log.

-3F - MIE350H1F - DESIGN AND ANALYSIS OF INFORMATION SYSTEMS
+3F - MIE350H1F - DESIGN & ANALYSIS OF INFORMATION SYSTEMS